← Home

 Practice modes

-Four ways to study spelling next to your learner, each with its own setup screen, audio where it helps, and practice history so you can review what happened in the round.
+Six ways to study next to your learner—grouped into spelling, reading, and vocabulary practice—each with its own setup screen, audio where it helps, and practice history so you can review what happened in the round.

-Below: the settings you will see before each round (including Drill vs Learn), then what to expect from vowel, syllable, jumble, and flashcard modes.
+Below: the settings you will see before each round (including Drill vs Learn), then what to expect from each mode in the same three sections you see on the app home page.

 Settings